How To Repair a Roof With Storm Damage (2024 Guide)

 - Granule loss: Granules protect asphalt shingles from UV damage.
 While some loss is normal with age, excessive granule buildup in gutters or around downspouts suggests that your shingles are nearing the end of their lifespan.
 Shingles might also appear bald.

-- Interior water stains: As with flat roofs, water stains on interior walls or ceilings indicate a serious problem with your sloped roof.
+- Interior water stains: As with flat roofs, water stains on interior walls or ceilings may indicate a leak in your sloped roof.

 - Missing or broken shingles: If you have a shingle or tile roof, look for damaged or missing shingles or tiles after a storm.
 They are the first line of defense for your sloped roof, and strong winds can displace them.